The Best Cutting Boards, According to Home Cooks

 The first thing to think about when you’re in the market for a cutting board is its material.
 Get to know the differences between the most common types so that you can weigh their pros and cons.

-Cutting boards made of plastic may seem like the most health-conscious option since they’re dishwasher-safe, but studies show that they may not be as germ-free as we assume.
+- Plastic cutting boards may seem like the most health-conscious option since they’re dishwasher-safe, but studies show that they may not be as germ-free as we assume.
 While a brand new one can be completely cleared of bacteria with a run through the dishwasher, even a lightly-used plastic cutting board can never be truly cleaned once knives have compromised the surface.
 (Even shallow scratches will catch and harbor some.)
 On the upside, plastic options are slim and easy to store, gentle on knives, and not particularly expensive.

 Advice: Plastic options may be the best cutting boards for bread and vegetables if you avoid cutting meat on it and wash all other foods vigorously before chopping, dicing, or mincing them.
 Even so, you’ll still need to replace it once or more a year to avoid potential foodborne illness.